mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 into Zhodani cultural mores.

-Zhodani feel uncomfortable outside the Consulate, where ‘liars and thieves are allowed to wander’ and fundamental values of Zhodani society are not enforced.
+Zhodani feel uncomfortable outside the Consulate, where 'liars and thieves are allowed to wander' and fundamental values of Zhodani society are not enforced.
 Moreover, as Zhodani lack racial diversity, the average Zhodani has had little experience with other types of